 Deciding whether to proceed with assessment

-In deciding whether to assess, the LA may devleop their own criteria to help them decide however, they must take into account a wide range of evidence outlined in the SEND Code of Practice (9.14) including:
+In deciding whether to assess, the local authority may devleop their own criteria to help them decide however, they must take into account a wide range of evidence outlined in the SEND Code of Practice (9.14) including:

 - academic attainment and rate of progress